CMSgov/cms-ars-3.1-high-rsa-archer-6-security-configuration-guide-overlay/README.md

-# cms-ars3.1-rsa-archer-security-configuration-guide-baseline
+# cms-ars3.1-high-rsa-archer-security-configuration-guide-baseline
-CMS ARS 3.1 Moderate Overlay InSpec Validation Profile for RSA Archer Security Configuration Guide Baseline
+CMS ARS 3.1 High Overlay InSpec Validation Profile for RSA Archer Security Configuration Guide Baseline

 The Baseline RSA Archer Security Configuration Guide InSpec Profile is based on the RSA Archer 6.x Platform Security Configuration Guide.
 For more information about the baseline, please see the following resources.